Procedural Matters Sample Clauses

 Procedural Matters.
 The Trustee and the Collateral Agent may maintain a proceeding even if it does not possess any of the Notes or does not produce any of them in such proceeding.
 A delay or omission by the Trustee, the Collateral Agent or any Holder in exercising any right or remedy following an Event of Default will not impair the right or remedy or constitute a waiver of, or acquiescence in, such Event of Default.
 All remedies will be cumulative to the extent permitted by law.

 Procedural Matters.
-Any written notice for indemnification delivered to the indemnifying Party in accordance with Section 8.4 shall state the amount due and owing together with a schedule calculating in reasonable detail such amount (and shall include any relevant Tax Records, statement, ▇▇▇▇ or invoice related to such Taxes, costs, expenses or other amounts due and owing).
+Any written notice for indemnification delivered to the indemnifying Party in accordance with Section 8.4 shall state the amount due and owing together with a schedule calculating in reasonable detail such amount (and shall include any relevant Tax records, statement, ▇▇▇▇ or invoice related to such Taxes, costs, expenses or other amounts due and owing).
 All payments required to be made by one Party to the other Party pursuant to this Article IV shall be made in U.S. Dollars by electronic, same day wire transfer.
 Payments shall be deemed made when received.
-If the indemnifying Party fails to make a payment to the indemnified Party within the time period set forth in this Article IV, the indemnifying Party shall pay to the indemnified Party, in addition to interest that accrues pursuant to Section 4.8, any costs or expenses incurred by the indemnified Party to secure such payment or to satisfy the indemnifying Party’s portion of the obligation giving rise to the indemnification payment.
+If the indemnifying Party fails to make a payment to the indemnified Party within the time period set forth in this Article IV, the indemnifying Party shall pay to the indemnified Party, in addition to interest that accrues pursuant to Section 4.4, any reasonable costs or expenses incurred by the indemnified Party to secure such payment or to satisfy the indemnifying Party’s obligation to make the indemnification payment.